-53 See Paul R. La Monica, E-Trade Cuts Commissions to Zero Along with Rest of Brokerage Industry, CNN (Oct.
-3, 2019), https://www.cnn.com/2019/10/02/investing/etrade-zero-commissions/index.html.
-Experts termed this move "inevitable" after Charles Schwab and TD Ameritrade's decision on October 1.
-See id.
-See also CFO Commentary, CHARLES widely acknowledged as a root cause of the explosion in retail investing activity.
-One of the leading explanations for why individuals do not participate in the stock market has been that there is a fixed cost of investing that proves potentially insurmountable for the less wealthy.54 It is unsurprising that, by reducing the entry cost of trading (i.e., commissions), the 2019 decision by major brokerages increased retail investor activity.55
+On October 1, 2019, the major online brokerages Charles Schwab and TD Ameritrade eliminated commissions for all their customers.
+These platforms, which had dominated the online brokerage business, were responding to stiff competition from a new rival, Robinhood, which had pioneered the zero-commission trading model.60 The advent of zero-commission trading has been widely acknowledged as a root cause of the explosion in retail investing activity.
+One of the leading explanations for why individuals do not participate in the stock market has been that there is a fixed cost of investing that proves potentially insurmountable for the less wealthy.61 It is unsurprising that, by reducing the entry cost of trading (i.e., commissions), the 2019 decision by major brokerages increased retail investor activity.62

 How did the abolition of trading commissions affect meme stocks?
 The relatively unexpected and sudden decision of the major brokerage platforms to introduce commission-free trading allows us to use the event study methodology to assess its impact.
-Given that this was prior to the meme stock surge of 2021, to the extent that the market was relatively, informationally "efficient," the stock prices around October 1, 2019 would reflect the impact of the abolition of commissions on meme stocks.56 First, we identify what the expected return for each stock would have been during the event period if the event had not occurred (i.e., if the commissions had not been dropped).
-Using the standard Fama-French three-factor model, this may be written as:57
+Given that this was prior to the meme stock surge of 2021, to the extent that the market was relatively, informationally "efficient," the stock prices around October 1, 2019 would reflect the impact of the abolition of commissions on meme